 Currency risk is the change to the value of Australian dollar, relative to other currencies.
-Primarily the Scheme's investments are all in listed international shares denominated in local currencies.
-As a result, the Scheme is directly exposed to movements in foreign exchange rates as well as indirectly exposed to movements in the individual currencies of the underlying investments.
+Primarily the Scheme's investments are listed international equities denominated in local currencies.
+As a result, the Scheme is directly exposed to movements in foreign exchange rates.